mirzaakhena/rest-messaging-db/README.md

 ![Rest API and Messaging flow](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/mirzaakhena/rest-messaging-db/master/diagram.wsd)

 ## Frontend Service
-Since a backend server apps does not have a "physical button" like a user interface, so we use a simple API for triggering the event.
+Since a backend server apps does not have "physical button" like a user interface, so i use a simple API to trigger another API.

 This Frontend service only used for simplify the testing process by triggering other 2 API service in Producer and Consumer service.
 For triggering it you can use browser or curl or postman.

 This service expose 2 API
 * *GET* `http://localhost:8080/send-data`.
 It will call *POST* `http://localhost:8081/products` to send product to Producer Service